wdporter/i-am-that-vuepress/48-awareness-is-free/readme.md

 **Q:**&ensp;To do what you tell me I must be ceaselessly aware.

 **M:**&ensp;To be aware is to be awake.
 Unaware means asleep.
 You are aware anyhow, you need not try to be.
-What you need is to be aware of being aware.
+What you need is to be aware of beïng aware.
 Be aware deliberately and consciously, broaden and deepen the field of awareness.
-You are always conscious of the mind, but you are not aware of yourself as being conscious.
+You are always conscious of the mind, but you are not aware of yourself as beïng conscious.

 **Q:**&ensp;As I can make out, you give distinct meanings to the words ‘mind’, ‘consciousness’, and ‘awareness’.